talyaAmar/recipe-app-angular-dotnet/README.md

 Recipes – Recipes table
 Ingredients – Ingredients table
-RecipeIngredients – Join table for many-to-many relationship between recipes and ingredients
+RecipeIngredients – Join table for many-to-many relationship between recipes and ingredients The complete SQL schema has been committed and is available in the Git repository.

 ---